zeichenreihe/advancement-pack/README.md

 # advancement-pack
-A custom advancement pack for Minecraft.
+A custom advancement pack generator for Minecraft.